bishtamit-zz/django-searchable-encrypted-fields/README.md

 ```python
 Person.objects.filter(name="Jo").update(name="Bob", _name_data="Bob")
 ```
 A SearchField inherits the validators and formfield (widget) from its associated EncryptedField.
+So:

+1. Do not add validators or form widgets to SearchFields (they will be ignored), add them to the associated EncryptedField instead.
-So you should not include the EncryptedField in forms, instead just display the SearchField.
+2. Do not include the EncryptedField in forms, instead just display the SearchField.

 ## Included EncryptedField classes
 The following are included: